 Requirements for NBHRF Summer Studentship Grant Applications

 - A completed Common CV must be created (and/or updated) by the applicant (e.g. the SUPERVISOR) and THE STUDENT using the template entitled "NBHRF Template" in the Canadian Common CV system as part of the application process.
+Each CV must be uploaded separately

-- Complete applications must be submitted online by 4:00 pm AST, Januray 15 each year.
+- Complete applications must be submitted online by 4:00 pm AST, January 15 each year.
 If the 15 falls on a weekend, the application must be submitted online the next business day by 4:00 pm AST.

 - Awards are made for the chosen number of weeks in the year of funding.
 Both successful and unsuccessful applicants may apply again in subsequent years.